Topics on this page

 - In the main pane, click Add and then select Add Role Assignment from the drop-down menu.

-- Under Assign access to, select Azure AD user, user group, or service principal.
+- Under Assign access to, select User, user group, or service principal.

 The Azure app appears with the Name you chose for it in Step 3 of the Create the Azure app procedure.